Hassan Katsina: Civil War

+After surviving both coups and their bloody aftermath, Governor Katsina remained in the Supreme Military Council under Gowon in 1967.
+As such, he was an Aburi meeting attendee and was involved in the primary discussions with Eastern leader Chukwuemeka Odumegwu Ojukwu.
+Katsina reportedly viewed the discussions as a matter of personalities, calling the dispute as one "between one ambitious man and the rest of the country" and deriding Ojukwu as a man who likes "to show how much English he knows."
+However, as Siollun notes, Ojukwu came to the conference extremely prepared for the crucial constitutional talks and successfully pushed the SMC to make massive concessions.
+One of those concessions — extreme regional autonomy — was actually supported by Katsina and Western Region Military Governor Robert Adeyinka Adebayo as the initiative would shift power from Gowon to regional governors.
+However, most agreed concessions at Aburi were not adhered to, leading to the outbreak of the Civil War.

-In 1968, General Katsina was appointed Chief of Army Staff.
+In 1968, General Katsina was appointed Chief of Army Staff after the death of Joseph Akahan.
 In this position, he led the war effort by doubling the size of troops, blockading of supplies to Biafra, and utilised air support from the United Arab Republic.
 In 1970, he witnessed the unconditional surrender of Biafra to Nigeria.

 Later life and death

 Following the 1975 Nigerian coup d'état, General Katsina retired from the military as the most senior experienced military officer at the time.
 After his retirement, he rejected several government appointments.
-General Katsina was respected within the military class as he led the promotion of several young officers who later led the Military dictatorship in Nigeria.
+General Katsina was respected within the military class as he led the promotion of several young officers who later led the military dictatorship in Nigeria.

 He was later involved in the formation of political organisations such as the National Party of Nigeria and the Committee of Concerned Citizens.
 He was also the president of the Nigerian Polo Association, of which his father Emir Usman Nagogo was life president; and pioneer of polo in Nigeria.

 General Katsina died on 24 July 1995 in Kaduna.